ZakaHaceCosas/FuckingNode/website/tutorial/pro.md

 Here comes the fun part, we'll learn how to _configure_ a F\*ckingNode project with advanced settings and how to automate complex tasks like keeping your codebase linted and formatted.

+**Outline**: We'll see everything in the following order:

+- Additional cleaner (_main feature as you should know_) features.
+- Config file for your projects (`fknode.yaml`), to tweak behavior of additional features (+ extra settings).
+- CLI-wide `settings` command.
+- Additional CLI features.

+!!! note
+    This tutorial assumes basic knowledge of the CLI (what the clean command is, what the project list is, etc...).

 ## Using additional features

 By default, `fuckingnode clean (intensity)` only performs a cleanup of the desired level.
 Features we promised (automated updating, linting, prettifying, destroying, and committing) are opt-in features.